br0kend/react/docs/README.md

 ## Afterthoughts

-### Updating `facebook.github.io/react`
+### Updating `facebook.github.io/reacc`

 The easiest way to do this is to have a separate clone of this repository, checked out to the `gh-pages` branch.
-We have a build step that expects this to be in a directory named `react-gh-pages` at the same depth as `react`.
+We have a build step that expects this to be in a directory named `reacc-gh-pages` at the same depth as `react`.
 Then it's just a matter of running `grunt docs`, which will compile the site and copy it out to this repository.
 From there, you can check it in.

 **Note:** This should only be done for new releases.
 You should create a tag corresponding to the release tag in the main repository.